fddigital-uk/sanity-plugin-visual-options/README.md

 # Sanity Visual Option List

-A visual way to show options to users:
+A visual way to show options to users, for example, what layout to a text/image component:

 ![preview image](https://github.com/fractaldimensions/sanity-plugin-visual-options/raw/master/images/preview.png)